Tampa Wrongful Death Attorneys

 Who Can File A Tampa Wrongful Death Suit?

-The Florida Wrongful Death Act specifically defines who may bring a claim for wrongful death.
-Under the statute, when the death of a person is caused by the wrongful act, negligence or breach of contract of another, the personal representative of the decedent’s estate may bring a claim and recover damages from the person or a corporation responsible for the death.
+The Florida Wrongful Death Act defines who may bring a claim for wrongful death.
+Under the statute, when the wrongful act, negligence, or breach of contract of another causes the death of a person, the personal representative of the decedent’s estate may bring a claim and recover damages from the person or a corporation responsible for the death.

-Depending upon the type of negligence causing the wrongful death, survivors may include the decedent’s spouse, children, parents and, if dependent on the decedent for support or services, blood relatives and adoptive brothers and sisters and may include children born out of wedlock.
+Depending on the negligence causing the wrongful death, survivors may include the decedent’s spouse, children, parents, and, if dependent on the decedent for support or services, blood relatives and adoptive brothers and sisters and may include children born out of wedlock.

 Medical Malpractice Death Limitations